-Fraudulent and deceptive practices can greatly harm the business interests of individuals, professionals, or corporations.
+Fraudulent and deceptive practices can greatly harm the business interests of individuals, professionals, or corporations, which is why many people turn to Charlottesville Fraud Attorneys for assistance.
 Actionable fraud, however, in a legal sense, describes a very technical and specific type of conduct.

 Fraud is not simply an act of dishonesty, a broken promise, or a breach of contract.
 The law looks harshly upon fraud, classifying it as a tort for which both compensatory and punitive damages are available.
 As such, a successful fraud claim requires a plaintiff to meet, by clear and convincing evidence, the following specific elements:

 - A false representation;